rescript-lang/bucklescript.github.io/docs/intro-to-external.md

 external myShadyConversion : foo => bar = "%identity";
 ```

 This is a final escape hatch which does nothing but converting from the type `foo` to `bar`.
-In the following sections, if you ever fail to write a JS binding, you can fall back to use this one.
+In the following sections, if you ever fail to write an `external`, you can fall back to using this one.
 But try not to.